FREE CONFIDENTIAL ADVOCACY & ADVICE:

-Misconduct can be both academic and non-academic.
-Academic misconduct includes things like plagiarism, cheating in exams or attempting to cheat, and helping another student to cheat.
-Non academic misconduct is a breach of discipline under University rules.
+Misconduct can be academic or non-academic.
+Academic misconduct includes plagiarism, cheating in exams or attempting to cheat, or helping another student to cheat.
+Non-academic misconduct is a breach of discipline under University rules.

-We are the student representative body on campus; therefore If you have had an allegation of misconduct made against you please make an appointment with our advocacy caseworker who can advise you of your rights, give you information on the university procedures that you will be facing, and help you to develop or present your case.
-If necessary we can accompany you during every stage of the process at any meeting, or hearing or appeal stage.
+If you have received allegation of misconduct we strongly advise that you make an appointment to see a caseworker who can advise you of your rights, give you information about the university procedures, and help you to develop and present your case.
+We are available to support you throughout the process and attend meetings, hearings or appeals with you if you wish.

-To progress though university there are certain benchmarks you must meet each semester.
-A student who is failing subjects may be placed on academic caution and be offered academic support.
-It is a good idea to take advantage of the supports offered since this may not only improve your marks but you may avoid being excluded.
+A student who is failing subjects may be placed on academic caution and offered a range of academic supports.
+It is a good idea to take advantage of the supports offered since this may not only improve your progress but you may avoid being excluded.
 DO NOT ignore a notice of academic caution!
 It is intended to provide support BEFORE things get worse.
 Ignoring an academic caution won't look great if you receive a notice of exclusion later.

-If you are a coursework student (undergraduate and postgraduate) you may have received an exclusion notice because:
+If you are a Coursework student (undergraduate or postgraduate) you may have received an exclusion notice because:

-• you did not pass 50% of your enrolled credit points since the commencement of your course; or (postgrad students) you failed more than the allowable subjects for your course;
+* you have not passed at least 50% of your enrolled credit points since the commencement of your course; or (postgrad students) you failed more subjects than allowable for your course;

-• You failed a subject for the third time and have been refused permission to re-enrol;
+* You failed a subject for the third time and have been refused permission to re-enrol; or

 You have the right to appeal against exclusion from the University.